 There is no feeling as satisfying as sitting down to watch your favorite show or to check out a new movie on one of the many apps offered through the Apple TV center.

-But that feeling can go down the drain pretty quickly when you realize that you don’t have the remote handy.
+But that feeling can go down the drain pretty quickly when you realize that you don’t have the Apple TV remote handy.

 Don’t worry, it’s probably just stuck between the couch cushions or it is in the other room where you left it by accident.

-However, if you just moved to a new place or just set Apple TV up for the first time, and the remote got misplaced during the process, you might feel like you are out of luck since you need the remote to hook your Apple TV up to Wi-Fi.
+However, if you’ve lost your remote, you might feel like you are out of luck since you need it to connect your Apple TV up to Wi-Fi.

 After all, the remote is necessary to navigate to enter the Wi-Fi credentials.
 Luckily, Apple has considered that such a thing could happen in their design, so there are multiple ways to get around the problem of not having a remote.